lonycell/grafana.v7/contribute/style-guides/themes.md

 ## Limitations

-This section describes limitations with Grafana's theming system.
+This section describes limitations with ThingSPIN's theming system.

 ### You must ensure `ThemeContext` provider is available in a React tree